MrPenguin07/cisco-send/README.md

 - **Asks to write running-config to memory**: Save the new config to startup-config
 - **Command line switches**: to override default `--device-file` and `--delay`

-### Bash Version
+### Shell Version

 - **No External Dependencies**: Doesn't require any additional libraries.
 - **No support if require credentials to enter Config# mode**: Start with fresh device, wipe it, or manually enter # prompt prior to running script.
-- **No support for printing syslog messages**: No syslog response returned to console due to bash single thread limitations.
+- **No support for printing syslog messages**: No syslog response returned to console due to shell single thread limitations.